Title insurance: What every new homeowner needs to know

 What exactly is title insurance?

 Title insurance is a unique form of insurance.
 Unlike home insurance where you are insuring the structure and contents, title insurance protects you, the homeowner, against actual loss as a result of challenges to the title (ownership) and other defects relating to your property.
-Plus, remedying the issues or legally defending your ownership can be very costly and stressful.
+Plus, fixing the issues or legally defending your ownership can be very costly and stressful; title insurance saves you from the hassle.

 How much does a policy cost?